 Become a PMF

-If a non-U.S. citizen is appointed as a PMF by a Federal agency and does not possess full U.S. citizenship by the conclusion of the two-year PMF fellowship, by Executive order, the non-U.S. citizen Fellow cannot be converted to permanent career or career-conditional employment.
-The employing agency is under no obligation to retain a Fellow who is not eligible for conversion upon completion of the PMF fellowship.
+Finalists apply to PMF positions, known as PMF appointment opportunities, in the PMF TMS (Talent Management System).
+Agencies will identify whether or not the PMF position requires U.S. citizenship.
+If a non-U.S. citizen Finalist is appointed as a PMF by a Federal agency and does not possess full U.S. citizenship or status as a U.S. national by the conclusion of the two-year fellowship, that Fellow cannot be converted to permanent career or career-conditional employment, including conversion to a term appointment (5 CFR Part 7, §7.3).
 The appointment will expire and the PMF will be separated from Government service.
-The PMF Program Office cannot extend a PMF's fellowship to meet citizenship requirements for conversion.
+The PMF Program Office, nor the appointing agency, cannot extend a PMF's fellowship to meet citizenship requirements for conversion.

-All applicants will be asked to provide the last 4-digits of their Social Security Number when applying.
-Non-U.S. citizen applicants who meet the eligibility requirements and wish to apply to the PMF Program must contact the PMF Program Office to request an alternative 4-digit number to use for the Social Security Number field during the application process; if not already in possession of a Social Security Number.
+All applicants will be asked to provide the last 4-digits of their Social Security Number when applying to the PMF Program's annual application for selection of Finalists.
+Non-U.S. citizen applicants who meet the eligibility requirements and wish to apply to the PMF Program, and do not possess a Social Security Number, must contact the PMF Program Office to request an alternative 4-digit number to use for the Social Security Number field during the application process.
 This number will serve throughout the process as a unique identifier.
 NOTE: This is only applicable during the application cycle.

 When contacting the PMF Program Office to make a request, please send an email to email@example.com with the following information: